lukasz-lesiuk/threads-exercises/README.md

 * Create 5 threads by passing runnable object to Thread class constructor.
 * Start threads by calling start() method on every thread object and run main() method.

-* Write own class that will extend the Thread class, override and implement run() method with the same functionality as above.
+* Write own class which will extend the Thread class, override and implement run() method with the same functionality as above.
 * Create an object of your class and start a thread.